munificent/craftinginterpreters/book/representing-code.md

 A formal grammar's job is to specify which strings are valid and which aren't.
-If we were defining a grammar for English sentences, "eggs are tasty for breakfast" is in the grammar, but "tasty breakfast for are eggs"... probably not.
+If we were defining a grammar for English sentences, "eggs are tasty for breakfast" would be in the grammar, but "tasty breakfast for are eggs"... probably not.

 ### Rules for grammars